Tongerlongeter: Surrender

 Tongerlongeter and his group remained in the isolated highlands of central Tasmania for most of 1831.
 As a result, recorded conflict with the colonists dropped markedly.
 While he recovered from his amputation, his new wife, Droomteemetyer, became pregnant, later giving birth to their son, Parperermanener, near what is now Ouse.

 In the meanwhile, Governor Arthur had turned to diplomacy to try and force the remaining 40 or so Oyster Bay – Big River Aborigines to surrender.
 He employed George Augustus Robinson to organise a friendly mission composed of already surrendered Tasmanian Aboriginal people to track down and entice the remaining hold-outs to give up.
+Robinson also collected a word list of Tongerlongeter's native language.

 In December 1831, Robinson with 14 Aboriginal envoys which included Kikatapula, Montpelliatta's kinswoman Polare, and other Tasmanian Aboriginal leaders Eumarrah and Mannalargenna, tracked down Tongerlongeter and Montpelliatta's camp.
 Realising that their friends and loved ones were amongst Robinson's group and that Robinson expressed the Governor's good intentions for their safety, Tongerlongeter and Montpelliatta surrendered to him.
 The people who were at that camp represented what remained of the Oyster Bay – Big River clans.
 They consisted only of 16 men, 9 women and one child.